edieguez/robotics-notes/cloud/AWS/services/ec2.md

 # [EC2 (Elastic Cloud Compute)](https://aws.amazon.com/ec2/)

+It goes under the category *Infrastructure as a Service*.
+Its main capabilities are

+- Rent virtual machines (EC2)
+- Storing data on virtual drives (EBS)
+- Distributing load across machines (ELB)
+- Scaling the services using an auto-scaling group (ASG)
 - Web service that provides resizable compute capacity in the cloud
 - Designed to make web-scale cloud computing easier for developers
 - **Resources cannot be changed without downtime**